 - Disability Insurance: Students on leave are not eligible to buy disability insurance during their leave.

 - Malpractice Insurance: Students on leave are not covered by HMS for malpractice insurance.

-- Scholars in Medicine funding: Students on leave of absence are not eligible for funding through the Scholars in Medicine Office; SIM funding is limited to students who are enrolled in the HMS MD program.
+- Scholarly Engagement funding: Students on leave of absence are not eligible for funding through the Office of Scholarly Engagement; scholarly engagement funding is limited to students who are enrolled in the HMS MD program.

 Resuming Student Status

 Students who wish to apply for financial aid may contact the Financial Aid Office for application materials.
 Applications are available in March for the following academic year.
 These materials must be submitted to the Financial Aid Office by the middle of May.
 Students returning at a time other than the beginning of a semester may petition to have their financial aid budget revised to reflect actual tuition and expenses for the periods of their student status.

 - Medical Leave: Students needing disability insurance must state that they are taking a Medical Leave of Absence.
 The same steps described above are required.
 In addition, the student must have a HUHS physician’s note indicating that taking a leave is appropriate and, when the student is ready to return, a HUHS physician’s note of support.

 - Plan of action generated by the Promotion and Review Board (PRB): If the leave of absence is part of a plan generated by action of the Promotion and Review Board, requirements for reinstatement will be developed by the Board in consultation with a student’s society.
 The PRB will notify the student directly.
 See Section 4.03.

 - Pregnancy and childbirth during medical school: See Section 2.21.